d3vgru/nodetsam/README.md

 * nodejs (almost complete?)
 OStatus lib: https://github.com/eschnou/node-ostatus

+## Compatibility

+Client should be able to connect in native, OStatus-compliant, GNU social, and Mastodon modes

+Server should be able to provide API for clients from GNU social and Mastodon

+Storage should be able to use native, GNU social, or Mastodon schema

 ## P2P mode

 * need to identify what server functions can be offloaded